jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

   (ab) any payment paid under the Compensation for Live Organ Donors Act 2016; or (b) any student allowance established in accordance with regulations made under section 303 of the Education Act 1989; or (c) any amount allocated to a person or persons, other than the person who is the employee in question, under sections CD 11, CW 63, DB 58, GB 23, and GB 24 of the Income Tax Act 2007; or
-  (cb) any benefit arising from a share purchase agreement under section CE 2(2) or (4) of the Income Tax Act 2007 when the employer makes an election under section RD 7B of that Act to withhold and pay tax in relation to the benefit; or
+  (cb) any benefit arising from a employee share scheme under section CE 2 of the Income Tax Act 2007 when the employer makes an election under section RD 7B of that Act to withhold and pay tax in relation to the benefit; or
   (d) any amount deemed to be a dividend paid by any person, to the person who is the employee in question, under section GB 25 of the Income Tax Act 2007; or
   (e) any redundancy payment; or
   (f) any retiring allowance; or